MugeraH/job-tracker-001/README.md

-# SIDE PROJECT STARTER TEMPLATE
+# SIDE PROJECT : JOB TRACKER

-This is my starter template for my side projects, Its still a work in progress👷‍♂️ 🕙
+Sample application to help you keep track of  job applications you make

 #### Technologies used
 - Next js(React) with TS support